lopezpdvn/lopezpdvn.github.io/pages/tech-notes/fedora-23-set-up.md

 {% highlight bash %}
 sudo dnf install http://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm http://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm
 {% endhighlight %}

+## Firewall configuration

+I configure services but keep them globally disabled, and then selectively enable them with *rich rules*.
+When editing the rich rules, using a MAC address as *source* doesn't work when the source has its MAC address spoofed.
+I haven't tested with the source with real hardware MAC address.
+Using a IP in *source* works OK.

+When editing rich rules, using as source the IP of the default gateway doesn't work.

 ## Local email with *postfix* and *mailx*